LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 The result:

 The key difference: each field in MultiplyInput has its own description, which goes straight into the JSON schema the LLM sees.
 For complex tools with many parameters, these per-field descriptions dramatically improve the LLM's accuracy in generating correct arguments.
+If you are already familiar with Pydantic from LangChain output parsers, this pattern will feel natural.

 When to Use @tool vs StructuredTool